gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 hardware.
 The software stack has modest requirements — a system with at least 2 CPU cores and 4 GB of RAM is sufficient.

-In this guide, we will use a Dell microcomputer equipped with a 2C/4T 3.5 GHz CPU and 8 GB of RAM:
+In this guide, we will use a Dell computer equipped with a 2C/4T 3.5 GHz CPU and 8 GB of RAM:

 ![Dell OptiPlex Micro 3050](../assets/dell-optiplex-3050-micro.webp)